JamesGJ5-Learning-To-Code/handle-inputs-and-render-lists/plans.md

 # Further plans:

-- Ensure the key passed to each <li> when Overview renders is truly unique:
+- DONE Ensure the key passed to each <li> when Overview renders is truly unique:
 -- Install the uniqid module
 -- Import the function 'uniqid' from the uniqid module (this function, when called, simply returns the unique ID) -- In addTask, instead of simply adding the taskString to the taskArray, add a sub-array containing the taskString and the uniqueID